CodingItWrong/outsidein.dev/docs/react/0-intro.md

 * Component Tests: [React Testing Library][react-testing-library]

 RTL will help us write component tests.
-Unlike other options, it executes useEffect hooks, which allows us to test the full functionality of our components.
+Unlike other component testing libraries, RTL executes `useEffect()` hooks, so we'll be able to test the full functionality of our components.
 It's also designed around testing the interface instead of the implementation, which will help us write tests that are resistant to change.

 * E2E Tests: [Cypress][cypress]